runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 # Æl'fae

 The original Æl'fae were a group of Ældar skilled in animal shapeshifting, who left the Ældar civilization to live more in-tune with nature.
-Modern Æl'fae are nomadic [natural shapeshifters](../../../world/magic/disciplines/shapeshifting), who can shapeshift between a human form and a single animal form.
+Modern Æl'fae are [natural shapeshifters](../../../world/magic/disciplines/shapeshifting), who can shapeshift between a human form and a single animal form.
-Æl'fae most often live in small family groups (5-15 individuals), much like the beasts they embody.
+Most Æl'fae are nomadic, and live in small family groups (5-15 individuals), much like the beasts they embody.
 A single family of 'fae will generally have the same or similar animal form.
 Larger groups also exist, but only where resources are particularly plentiful, as the 'fae generally subsist on a hunter-gatherer lifstyle.
 Lone 'fae are also somewhat common, especially among the Xhal'fae.

 Æl'fae have an average lifespan of 35-50 years.
 They reach physical maturity at age 9-10 if born in human form, or age 3-4 if born in animal form.
 They reach their adult size at around age 12 - 16 (regardless of birth form).